Marija-Kov/fundamental-learning-zone/books/learn_c_the_hard_way_z_shaw/notes.md

 - make -s flag silences all the echoes but executes teh recipes, -n flag only echoes recipes without executing them.

+## Exercise 28 - 30

+Project structure (skeleton), using Makefiles, unit test frameworks and usage.

+## Exercise 31

+Common causes of undefined behaviour:

+- using something that doesn't exist (anymore);
+- writing to something beyond its allocated memory size;
+- incompatible type conversion;
+- type mismatch;
+- unspecified type;
+- declaring something more than once;
+- dividing by zero;
+- modification of a constant;